 Turo is available anywhere in the United States, including Alaska and Hawaii.
 Getaround is limited to more than 100 cities in North America.
 The majority of the cities the service operates in are in California, New Jersey, and Massachusetts.

-Installing the Turo Go hardware is completely optional and is only available in Los Angeles, the San Francisco Bay area, San Diego, and the U.K. Most vehicles made after 2012 qualify for Turo Go, and the hardware must be installed by a professional.
-Certain vehicles also qualify for Turo Go Digital; this feature uses the car’s existing connected car software to unlock the car, so no hardware installation is required — although Turo Go Digital is currently only available in Los Angeles and San Diego.
+Installing the Turo Go hardware is completely optional and is only available in Los Angeles, the San Francisco Bay area, San Diego, and in some Canadina provinces.
+Most vehicles made after 2012 qualify for Turo Go, and the hardware must be installed by a professional.
+Certain vehicles also qualify for Turo Go Digital; this feature uses the car’s existing connected car software to unlock the car, so no hardware installation is required.

 In order to list a car on Getaround, the Getaround Connect hardware must be installed.
 Like Turo, owners can’t do it themselves, and the vehicle must be taken somewhere for the installation.
 Getaround Connect is available everywhere Getaround operates and is required to be used on all rentals.